Lyallpur pip Karachi United, KRL vs SNGPL ends in draw

 The second match was played between KRL and SNGPL.

-They fought well and remained engaged in 1-1 goal at the end of the first half, which remained in tact till the final whistle.
+They fought well and remained engaged in a 1-1 goal at the end of the first half, which remained intact till the final whistle.

 Both teams could not succeed to make any score in the 2nd half.
 In the 16th minutes of the first half, Alamgir scored a goal for KRL and Samad Khan equalized the score 1-1 in the 32nd minutes of the same half.